marshallward/f90nml/papers/joss/paper.md

     use_biharmonic = .false.
 /
 ```
-would be stored as a `Namelist` equivalent to the following `dict`:
+would be stored as a `Namelist` which is equivalent to the following `dict`:
 ```
 nml = {
     'config_nml': {